We use minimal analytics to improve the site. Is that okay?

 Fujifilm Officially Opens Up To Third-Party Lenses

-In an interview with DPreview, Iida Toshihisa mentions that Fujifilm has opened up their mount to third-party support, specifically mentioning the coming Tokina lenses.
+In an interview with DPreview, Iida Toshihisa mentions that Fujifilm has opened up its mount to third-party support, specifically mentioning the coming Tokina lenses.

 “Do you plan on opening the X-mount up to third-party lens manufacturers?

 Yes.
-Kenko Tokina actually already announced three lenses for X-mount, with autofocus.
+Kenko Tokina has already announced three X-mount lenses with autofocus.
 Many customers want more lenses, and we want to satisfy that need.”

 You can read the full interview here: Dpreview

-When I reported on Tokinas announcement of the new lenses for the X-Mount, I mentioned not knowing if these new Tokina lenses would officially support autofocus of if they would have to hack it.
-As you probably know, to develop and hacking autofocus technology from a certain company is technically illegal since that information is held protected by patents, but yet no company has sued a third party lens company that we know of.
+When I reported on Tokina’s announcement of new X-Mount lenses, I mentioned not knowing whether the new lenses would officially support autofocus or would need to be hacked.
+As you probably know, developing and hacking autofocus technology from a certain company is technically illegal, since that information is protected by patents, yet no company has sued a third-party lens company that we know of.

 Why This Is Extremely Good News

 One of my biggest complaints about the Fujifilm system (and I think many others share this same complaint), is the lack of fast modern lenses.
-Fast meaning lenses that are like f1.2 or f1.4.
-Typically I think of fast lenses as anything under about f2 by full-frame standards, but that description is obviously open for debate.
+Fast means lenses like f/1.2 or f/1.4.
+Typically, I think of fast lenses as anything under about f2 by full-frame standards, but that description is obviously open for debate.

 But fast also means quick autofocus and autofocus tracking capabilities.

-Currently, all the Fujifilm f1.4 lenses do not have modern microcomputers to maintain quick AF-C CDAF autofocus and struggle in some situations, nor are they weather sealed.
-The lenses are amazing in terms of character but are behind in terms of technology.
+Currently, all the Fujifilm f1.4 lenses lack modern microcomputers to maintain quick AF-C CDAF autofocus and struggle in some situations, and they are not weather-sealed.
+The lenses are amazing in terms of character, but are behind in terms of technology.

-Compare that to the similarly priced Nikon Z f1.8 lenses which produce an f1.2 APS-C depth of field equivalency, have very little focus breathing, are weather-sealed with all internal focus elements that allow them to be significantly more versatile for today’s photographer that often requires good photo and video performance from their gear.
+Compare that to the similarly priced Nikon Z f1.8 lenses, which produce an f1.2 APS-C depth-of-field equivalency, have very little focus breathing, are weather-sealed, and feature all internal focus elements, making them significantly more versatile for today’s photographer who often requires good photo and video performance from their gear.

 This is actually legitimately one of the big reasons I jumped into the Nikon Z system.
 I wanted nice f1.8 lenses that were useful in any situation and Fujifilm only offered f2 good do-it-all lenses which would give you a bokeh equivalency of like an f3 or something, which still, isn’t bad for video, but I would like a lens that could do a little more than that for a do-it-all system especially since I shoot so much in low light.

-Now these new Tokina lenses won’t be the holy grail, but they will be cool and Tokina is a very good brand and they make good stuff and have very good focus technology.
+Now, these new Tokina lenses won’t be the holy grail, but they will be cool.
+Tokina is a very good brand, and they make good stuff and have very good focus technology.
 I’ve heard they even make some lenses for Pentax, and while Pentax is sort of a meme at this point, their gear is some of the most rugged camera gear ever made.

 Also, keep in mind that Viltrox and Tokina share similar optical formulas.
-I’m not sure where they got these formulas from if it’s a partnership or what, but these Tokina lenses will be of slightly higher quality based on materials and build quality.
+I’m not sure where they got these formulas from, whether it’s a partnership or what, but these Tokina lenses will be slightly higher quality in terms of materials and build.
 There is more to a lens than just optics, so be careful about seeing people say Tokina lenses are just rebadged Viltrox lenses.
-I’ve written about this before and it’s not really the case at all, but yes, they share the same optics and produce the same IQ.
+I’ve written about this before, and it’s not really the case at all, but yes, they share the same optics and produce the same IQ.

-So why the delay, what’s taking Fujifilm so long to update their old lenses?
+So why the delay?
+What’s taking Fujifilm so long to update its old lenses?

 I now have a theory!